Skip to main content

 3

 After uploading the input payload, the system processes the job asynchronously.
-Poll the same endpoint using a GET request with the job_id to track progress.Endpoint pattern
+You can poll the same endpoint using a GET request with the job_id to track progress.If you prefer not to poll, configure webhooks to receive a completion notification instead.
+See Webhooks.
+When you receive the webhook, call the same GET /:workload/:function/:sub_function/:job_id endpoint to retrieve the output URL.Endpoint pattern

 GET /:workload/:function/:sub_function/:job_id